jonescompneurolab/hnn-core/doc/contributing.md

-We use the ["fork and pull model" on Github](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models) to incorporate changes onto our `master` branch.
+We use the ["fork and pull model" on Github](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models) to incorporate changes onto our `main` branch.
 We want commits in `hnn-core` to follow a linear history, therefore we use a "rebase" workflow instead of "merge commits" to incorporate work.
 See [this article](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) for more details